mautic/user-documentation/docs/configuration/command_line_interface.rst

      - Rebuild Campaigns based on Contact Segments.
      - ``mautic:campaigns:update``
    * - ``mautic:campaigns:trigger``
-     - Trigger timed events for published Campaigns.
+     - Trigger timed events for active Campaigns.
      -
    * - ``mautic:campaigns:validate``
      - Validate if a Contact has been inactive for a decision and execute events if so.